In The Media

 Scott Moses is a Managing Director, Head of the Grocery and Restaurants Investment Banking practice at PJ Solomon, and a member of the Firm’s Operating Committee.
 He specializes in retail sector strategic and financial advice, with a focus on mergers, acquisitions, sales and divestitures of traditional and specialty food and drug retailers and restaurants.

-Mr. Moses has advised clients in some of the largest and most significant retail M&A transactions over the past 15 years, with a combined transaction value of over $50 billion.
+Mr. Moses has advised clients in some of the largest and most significant retail M&A transactions over the past two decades, with a combined transaction value of over $50 billion.
 He has been named to the “Top 50: Americas M&A Dealmakers” list by Global M&A Network (2013) and “40 Under 40” lists of promising finance professionals by IDD (2011) and The M&A Advisor (2015).

 Mr. Moses’ numerous food retail clients, many of which are family-owned, have included: Kroger (on its $800 million acquisition of Roundy’s); Lucky’s Market (on its sale of a meaningful equity stake to Kroger); Sprouts Farmers Market (on its merger with Henry’s Farmers Market, which was then owned by Apollo); Sunflower Farmers Market (on its sale to Sprouts Farmers Market); Fred’s (on its sale of Rx assets to Walgreens); Southeastern Grocers (on its sale of Rx assets to CVS Health); Supervalu (on its sale of Shop ‘N Save assets to Schnuck Markets); Martin’s Super Markets (on its sale to SpartanNash); Best Market (on its sale to Lidl US); United Supermarkets (on its sale to Albertsons); El Rancho (on its sale of a growth investment by Albertsons); Mi Pueblo (on its sale to KKR / Cardenas); Pro’s Ranch Markets (on its sale of its California Region stores to Vallarta); Central Grocers (on its sale of Strack & Van Til to Indiana Grocery Group and its sale of its DC to Supervalu); Marsh Supermarkets (on its sales to Kroger and Fresh Encounter); Haggen Food & Pharmacy (on the sale of its core business to Albertsons; the sale of its non-core stores to Smart & Final, Albertsons, Gelson’s, Sprouts, Stater Bros., 99 Ranch and Bristol Farms, et. al.; and its previous operating company sale to Comvest Partners, family-owned real estate sale to Merlone Geier and Rx assets sale to Walgreens); and Weis Markets (on its sale of SuperPetz to Petco).